 - You have an individual item that must be accessible to multiple pages

-- You do not need multiple instances of this item
+- You do not need a list of these items

 An often used content item is something like a global header.
 Your global header will normally be used for your company’s name and logo and will appear at the top of the website across all pages.
 Each site will likely have a customized global header content definition with any number of fields, which is dictated by the requirements of the header and what content it has.